 - Antibiotics In case you have an infection, although research suggests that many instances of erythema can be resolved without antibiotics.

 - Antiviral medications such as Acyclovir, in case you have the virus.

 - Aspirin and non-steroidal anti-inflammatory drugs (NSAIDs).

-- The compresses are a solution that is used to soothe skin conditions, in particular blisters.
+- The compresses are a solution used to soothe skin conditions, particularly blisters.

-- Corticosteroids, applied to the skin (topically); Corticosteroids can also be taken orally to reduce the symptoms of erythema nodosum.
+- Corticosteroids are applied to the skin (topically); Corticosteroids can also be taken orally to reduce the symptoms of erythema nodosum.

 - The intravenous immunoglobulin.

-- Photo-modulation therapy, the use of a light-emitting diode to accelerate the elimination of erythema.
+- Photo-modulation therapy uses a light-emitting diode to accelerate the elimination of erythema.